jmyacobn/burger-of-the-day-api/README.md

 # Burger of the Day API
-This application is the back-end server for my Burger of the Day front-end application.
+This application is the back-end server for my Burger of the Day UI project.

 ## Getting started